seccomp/libseccomp/README.md

 ## Bug and Vulnerability Reporting

-Problems with the libseccomp library can be reported using the GitHub issue tracking system or the mailing list.
+Problems with the libseccomp library can be reported using the GitHub issue tracking system.
 Those who wish to privately report potential vulnerabilities should follow the directions in SECURITY.md.